-Documents published in the Repository are for public information and access is freely available.
+All documents (certificate policies and practices), published in the Repository are, and will be, for public information and access is freely available.
 Sectigo has logical and physical security control measures in place to prevent unauthorized modification of the Repository.

 2.5.
 Accuracy of Information